wsdfhjxc/plasma-desktop-run-command/README.md

 Ubuntu, Fedora and openSUSE Tumbleweed users can visit the [releases section](https://github.com/wsdfhjxc/plasma-desktop-run-command/releases).

-> *Note:* The minimum supported distro's version is indicated in the filename of a given package.
+**Note**: The minimum supported distro's version is indicated in the filename of a given package.

 At the moment, there are no maintained repositories, or prebuilt packages for other Linux distributions.